-Verified CO2 emissions reported after 2013 have been defined in accordance with EU ETS requirements and the same methodology was used for the calculation of these emissions for each factory for all years.
-Two ETS-included factories use Tier 3 methodology, and although for the years after 2013, data required for the calculation according to Tier 3 are available for these factories, since it refers only to the period of five years, estimates of data that would enable the transition to a higher tier for the years 1990-2012 were not made and Tier 2 has been retained for this period.
+Verified $CO_2$ emissions reported after 2013 have been defined in accordance with EU ETS requirements and the same methodology was used for the calculation of these emissions for each factory for all years.
+Two ETS-included factories use Tier 3 methodology.
+Although for the years after 2013, data required for the Tier 3 approach are available for these factories, since it refers only to the period of five years, estimates of data that would enable the transition to a higher tier for the years 1990-2012 were not made, and Tier 2 has been retained for this period.

-Activities related to category-specific quality control were mainly focused on completeness and consistency of emission estimates according to 2006 IPCC Guidelines.
+Activities related to category-specific quality control were mainly focused on completeness and consistency of emission estimates according to the 2006 IPCC Guidelines.
 Furthermore, documenting and archiving all input data and information relevant for the calculation of emissions is ensured.